Shared Mobility Data Seminar

 How can we balance the desire to create and use immense amounts of data and the need to protect individual privacy and intellectual property?
 This seminar will help us tackle that important question.

-Hear from local and national experts on opportunities and challenges with shared mobility data, including legal experts, transportation service providers, and data scientists, on topics like:
+Local and national experts shared opportunities and challenges with shared mobility data, including legal experts, transportation service providers, and data scientists, on topics like:

 - What data are we talking about and why is it important?

 - What are the concerns with individual privacy and how can they be addressed?

 - Why don’t private companies want to share data?